IBM-Cloud/techxchange-labs/docs/rhelai-1553/deployRHELAIInstance.md

 <p>&nbsp;</p>

-Select / Create the ssh key
+Select / Create the ssh key and store the private key.
 ![selectSSHKey](images/selectSSHKey.png)

 <p>&nbsp;</p>

-Increase the size of the boot volume to **250G**
+Increase the size of the boot volume to **250G** by clicking on the **edit pencil**

 ![increaseBootVolume](images/increaseBootVolume.png)